trucomanx/Viz3DVideo/src/README.md

 ```
 ## 2. More information

-If you want more information go to [doc](https://github.com/trucomanx/Viz3DVideo/blob/main/doc) directory
+If you want more information go to [doc](https://github.com/trucomanx/Viz3DVideo/blob/main/doc) directory.

 ## 3. Buy me a coffee